massuus/Vauthunters-Rewards/README.md

 - Images broken when hotlinking:
   - Use `/img?url=...` (the app does this automatically for allowed hosts).

+## Support

+If this project helped you, you can support it here:

+- Buy Me a Coffee: https://buymeacoffee.com/massuus

 ## License

 ISC License.
 See `package.json` for details.